Anisotropic generalization of Stinchcombe's solution for conductivity of random resistor network on a Bethe lattice: Discussion and conclusions

-As noticed in \cite{Bahr1}, significant anisotropies observed in geophysics at the macroscale could be explained by the formation of fractal structures in a microscale.
-Here, the macroscopic observable anisotropy is the property of entire network and the local (intrinsic) anisotropy is associated with the anisotropy in conductivity at a branching point of the Bethe lattice.
-The former is defined as $\overline{a} = \overline{\sigma_{\alpha}} / \overline{\sigma_{\beta}}$, whereas the latter is essentially the ratio $a = \sigma_{\alpha} / \sigma_{\beta}$ being the \emph{only} parameter entering eqs. (\ref{sigma_final},\ref{Stinch},\ref{sigma_final_new}).
+It seems that the Bethe lattice may be a suitable model for the conductivity anisotropy of geological resistor networks far from the percolation threshold.
+Generally speaking, a Bethe lattice branch, see Fig. \ref{FigBetheLettice}, is one of many possible models of a statistically homogeneous random graph.
+By homogeneity we mean allowing for only very small fluctuations of co-ordination numbers of the nodes.
+For the purpose of the large-scale characterization of the network, the co-ordination numbers of different nodes (vertices) can be approximately considered as uniform and equal to an average value.
+One possibility is to use the wholly tree-like structure in which the average shortest path length scales as a power of the total number of vertices \cite{Burda}.
+Another possibility would be to use the model of small-world network where the average shortest path is signified by the logarithmic dependence on the graph size \cite{Bolobas}.
+These are two theoretical examples of the different specific classes of real-world networks empirically observed.
+The significant anisotropies observed in geophysics at the macroscale could be explained by the formation of fractal structures in a microscale.
+In the present model, the macroscopic observable anisotropy is the property of entire network and the local (intrinsic) anisotropy is associated with the anisotropy in conductivity at a branching point of the Bethe lattice.
+The former is defined as $\overline{a} = \overline{\sigma_{\beta}} / \overline{\sigma_{\alpha}}$, whereas the latter is essentially the ratio $a = \sigma_{\beta} / \sigma_{\alpha}$ being the \emph{only} parameter entering eqs. (\ref{sigma_final},\ref{Stinch},\ref{sigma_final_new}).
 We find that the present theory is capable of producing the strong global anisotropy, $\overline{a}$, at small local anisotropy, $a$, in the case when $z$ is large and $p \gg p_{c}$.
 Indeed, in this limit the conductivity is given by the mean-field formula: $\overline{\sigma_{\alpha}}_{\text{(I)}} \approx zp \sigma_{\alpha}^{2}/(\sigma_{\alpha} + \sigma_{\beta})$, which yields $\overline{a}_{\text{(I)}} \approx a^{2}$.
-Interestingly, that previous theories based on anisotropic occupation probability \cite{Blane,Gavrilenko} predicted the opposite: at strong local anisotropy - weak global one.
+In many cases the dynamical networks are driven to criticality, but the networks driven far away from critical point are also realizable in principle and possible to occur in nature.
+Interestingly, that the previous theories based on anisotropic occupation probability \cite{Blane,Gavrilenko} predicted the opposite: at strong local anisotropy - weak global one.

-Returning to the insets A-C of Fig. \ref{FigStreln} we observe that the number of the special directions corresponding to the vertical or horizontal remains finite as $z \rightarrow \infty$.
-This is in conformity with the assumption $z \gg n$ used in the Appendix B, but one has to keep in mind that this is only a qualitative explanation.
-Bethe lattice cannot be embedded in a finite dimensional space, which suggests that, generally speaking, one cannot give a simple geometrical picture relating the local anisotropy of the binary Bethe lattice to some normal space coordinates.